Loris Boni

 Loris Boni (born 14 January 1953 in Remedello, Province of Brescia) is an Italian professional football coach and a former player.
-He made 400 appearances in the Italian professional leagues, including more than 200 in Serie A.
+A midfielder, he made 400 appearances in the Italian professional leagues, including more than 200 in Serie A.

-After couple of seasons in the third-tier Serie C, he made his debut in Serie A for Sampdoria a couple of months before his 19th birthday.
+After a couple of seasons in the third-tier Serie C, he made his debut in Serie A for Sampdoria a couple of months before his 19th birthday.
 He had an impressive rookie season for such a young player, becoming a first-team regular and scoring a memorable goal in a 4–4 draw against Internazionale.
 Next season, he was instrumental to the victory away against Torino that helped Sampdoria to avoid relegation.

-Soon he moved to Roma, but was not able to maintain high level of play he displayed with Sampdoria.
+Soon, he moved to Roma, but was not able to maintain high level of play he displayed with Sampdoria.
 He did not score any league goals during his four seasons with Roma.
-However, he scored in an important 1975–76 UEFA Cup game that Roma won 2–0 against Östers IF; Boni played all six Roma games in that tournament.
+However, he scored in an important 1975–76 UEFA Cup game that Roma won 2–0 against Öster; Boni played all six Roma games in that tournament.

-Overall, he played nine seasons in Serie A (202 games, 5 goals).
+Overall, he played nine seasons in Serie A (202 games, five goals).

 After retirement as a player, he worked as a coach for lower league teams.